 At the next regular Board Meeting, the Board shall review and consider all comments and questions and make a final determination before adopting the new dues assessment schedule.

-Dues assessments made in this manner are limited to no more than a ten-percent (10%) increase over the prior year’s dues assessments for each membership class, except that if a membership class has had no dues assessed before, then the Board may establish an initial dues amount payable.
+Dues assessments made in this manner are limited to no more than a ten percent (10%) increase over the prior year’s dues assessments for each membership class, except that if a membership class has had no dues assessed before, then the Board may establish an initial dues amount payable.

 Dues assessment changes larger than a ten percent (10%) increase over the prior year’s assessment for each membership class shall be referred to the Membership as per the Special Assessments provisions below in Section 5.